 New aLN BIll and code

-Additional Learning Needs as we know it is changing.
-A New ALN Bill and Code of Practice is anticipated to come into effect September 2020.
-In St.Cenydd we are preparing for these changes in a number of ways.
+A New ALN Bill and Code of Practice has come into effect from September 2020.
+In St.Cenydd we are implementing the changes in a number of ways.
 We recognise the importance of parents as stakeholders in their children's education.
-We hope that you find the information on this website useful in helping you to understand the changes.
+The ALN reform will be fully implemented by September 2024.

 One page profiles and Person Centred Review (PCP's)